Merzasphor/MWSE/docs/source/types/tes3uiElement.md

 ### `createTextSelect`

-Creates a selectable line of text, with configurable hover, click, and disabled colours.
+Creates a selectable line of text, with configurable hover, click, and disabled colors.
 Can be used to create a list box by placing them in a ScrollPane.

 Text select specific properties can be accessed through the `widget` property.
 The widget type for text selects is [`tes3uiTextSelect`](https://mwse.github.io/MWSE/types/tes3uiTextSelect/).